 Corona Virus information

-Our Flying Field near Greatham is open again.
-The pits area has been adjusted to allow up to 4 flyers to prepare their models at any one time.
-Each modeller has his own bay to keep social distancing.
+The pits area still has the adjustment to allow us to keep social distancing.
 (See photo) As we are a small club we shouldn’t have too much of a problem.

 Non Flyers – please DO NOT to bring family, children or visitors to the field during these difficult times.
 If you do they will count as one in the ‘rule of 6’ and may stop other club members making use of the facilities.

 The narrow Farm road leading to the site is used by horses, walkers and cyclists as well as frequent farm traffic so again we need to be careful driving along it so we don’t annoy anyone.
 PLEASE DRIVE SLOWLY.
 When the summer growth of the hedgerows is high it means the farm road seems even narrower so please take extra care as there are a number of blind corners on the road.